sigvartmh/Miniproject/Miniproject.md

 With signal:
 <img src="https://github.com/sigvartmh/Miniproject/blob/master/plot/plot5_withsignal2000us.png" alt="assignment2 plot signal respons" >

 As you can see the effect of the signal on the regulator is controler step time goes over the period set for the get request period.
-This is due to the PID task or other task being  interupted so that the signaling task is using some of the cpu time making it so the PID does not reach its deadline.
-As the GET period gets more spread.
+This is due to the PID task or other task being  interupted so that the signaling task is using some of the cpu time making it so the PID does not reach its deadline as the GET period gets more spread.
 Unfortunatly this is not shown in the plots as the period is set to 4000us.

 Therfor to get a response we had to increase the period to 4000us which we found using the same method as in Assignment 1 where we took 10000 samples and found the max from the pid_data.dat.
 ######4000us